-- 1) The person must be a member of ISAE before submitting their application. - 2) The person must normally have submitted an abstract and money will only be allocated if their presentation is accepted.
-(Note: this may not apply for people funded from the Open Philanthropy Project.)
+- The person must be a member of ISAE or have applied for membership before submitting their application, and must be a member for funds to be awarded. - 2.
+The person must normally have submitted an abstract and money will only be allocated if their presentation is accepted (although this may not apply for people funded from the Open Philanthropy Project).
+Note that the deadline for application will always be before an applicant knows whether their abstract has been accepted.